romkatv/powerlevel10k/README.md

 * `●`  - There are unstaged changes in your working copy
 * `✚`  - There are staged changes in your working copy
 * `?`  - There are files in your working copy, that are unknown to your repository
+* `→`  - The name of your branch differs from it's tracking branch.

 ### Styling